The NRA loves freedom but disregards equality

 Whats wrong with equality?

-“Equality” is often thought of as the opposite to “freedom”.
+Republicans think “Equality” and “freedom” oppose each other.
 What does “equality” mean to Republicans?
 The term “equity” repulses them.
-They think it is related to the idealistic idea that life should be fair.
-If someone doesn’t have a roof over their head and food in the refrigerator, the government should provide for them.
-The result, in their minds, is to take money from you to provide for those lazy people who aren’t hungry enough to go out and get a job.
+They think equality is the idealistic idea that life should be fair.
+If someone lacks a roof over their head and food in the refrigerator, the government should provide for them.
+Republicans and the NRA think government assistance takes their money to provide for those lazy people who aren’t hungry enough to get a job.

 For an example, they cite what happened in the USSR under communism.
-The government tried to provide everything and ended up with a country of lazy people who didn’t bother to work very hard.
+The government tried to provide everything and ended up with a country of lazy people who didn’t bother to work.
 This is what many far-right Republicans think Democrats want for this country.
 A communist style government that creates dependence and a uniformity of individualism.

 Why does the NRA favor Republicans?

 The NRA supports the Republican party because they are a ready-made block of voters.
-Additionally, the Republicans political philosophy is ripe for assisting the NRA in its pro-gun promotions.
-So, to understand why the NRA courts Republicans, we should take a quick look at what Republicans believe in.
+Additionally, the Republicans are ripe for assisting the NRA in its pro-gun promotions.
+So, to understand why the NRA courts Republicans, we should take a look at what Republicans believe in.

 They base their political philosophy on the idea that humans need incentives.
 They have a simplistic dog-eat-dog outlook on economic success.
-Their thinking to incentivize individuals, each must be desperate enough lift themselves up by the boot-straps and get a job.
-This motivation only comes from individualism, competition and capitalism.
+They think, everyone must be desperate enough lift themselves up by the boot-straps and get a job.
+This motivation comes from individualism, competition and capitalism.
 The result of this competition is improving the wealth for everyone, so the theory goes.

 Can equality help freedom?

-Equality for Democrats actually means that the government should strive to provide equality of opportunity to everyone.
+For Democrats, equality means that government should provide equality of opportunity for everyone.
 The government strives to help all individuals fulfill their potential.
 Equality and freedom work together in harmony to improve growth across the board.
-This doesn’t exclude a safety net for those who can’t take advantage of these opportunities themselves.
+Equity provides a safety net for those who can’t take advantage of opportunities themselves.

-But what good is free enterprise if you don’t have the skills to participate in that freedom.
-Many don’t even know how to go about obtaining those skills.
-Advanced education and skills are needed to succeed in today’s economy.
-Freedom is not possible without equality of opportunity.
-If either equality or freedom are emphasized too much, the other disappears.
+But what good is free enterprise if we don’t have the skills equired for that freedom.
+Many don’t know how to obtain those skills.
+Succeeding in today’s economy requires advanced education and skills.
+Freedom of opportunity requires equality of opportunity.
+If we emphasis either equality or freedom to much, the other disappears.

-Equality of opportunity provides a better opportunity for all and leads to growth of the community.
-This growth includes more than just the goal of economic growth.
-All human endeavors develop when opportunities for support and education flourish.
+Opportunity for all leads to growth of the community.
+This growth expands to all human endeavors when opportunities for support and education flourish.